2010 United States Senate elections

 The 2010 United States Senate elections were held on November 2, 2010, from among the United States Senate's 100 seats.
-A special election was held on January 19, 2010, for a mid-term vacancy in Massachusetts.
-Thirty-four of the November elections were for six-year terms to the Senate's Class 3, while other three were special elections to finish incomplete terms.
-Those 37 November elections featured 19 incumbent Democrats (seven of whom retired or were defeated in the primary) and 18 incumbent Republicans (eight of whom retired or were defeated in the primary).
+A special election was held on January 19, 2010, for a midterm vacancy in Massachusetts.
+34 of the November elections were for 6-year terms to the Senate's Class 3, while other 3 were special elections to finish incomplete terms.
+Those 37 November elections featured 19 incumbent Democrats (7 of whom retired or were defeated in the primary) and 18 incumbent Republicans (8 of whom retired or were defeated in the primary).

 After the 2008 elections, the Senate was composed of 58 Democrats, 40 Republicans, and 2 independents who caucused with the Democrats.
-Despite losing the popular vote, Democrats retained control of the Senate after the election.
+However, in a January 2010 special election, Republicans picked up a seat in Massachusetts thereby reducing Democrats' majority to 57 seats.